ImperialLabs/slapi/README.md

 This setup should work on all Operating Systems supported by Docker

-Utilizes the image built previously
+Utilizes the image built previously, this is probably the option you want to use for windows.
+There has been issues getting docker-compose to build images on windows, so utilize the build option under [Remote Testing](#Remote-Testing) header.

 ```bash
 docker-compose -f slapi-dev-prebuilt-compose.yml up